 Also, unlike QuickBooks Online, Enterprise allows you to set up and manage multiple companies under a single subscription without paying additional fees.
 That said, if you operate multiple retail stores or locations, Enterprise is worth a try.

 On the downside, Enterprise can be expensive for smaller businesses.
 It can also be difficult to set up, particularly for those without an accounting background.
 If you purchase the multiuser desktop version, it must be installed on your local network, which can be complicated and may require the help of a professional IT staff.
-You may consider purchasing the hosted version to avoid complex installation or go with a cloud-based option like QuickBooks Online.
+You may consider purchasing the hosted version to avoid complex installation or going with a cloud-based option like QuickBooks Online.

 Pros